Nour Mansour: Ahed

 In 2016, he transferred to Lebanese Premier League champions Ahed for a reported $200,000 deal.
 Only available for the AFC Cup in the 2015–16 season, his club debut came on 23 February, when he played against Altyn Asyr.
 The following match, played on 8 March 2016, he scored against Al-Wehdat in a 3–2 home win in the AFC Cup.

 His first league game for Ahed came on 9 September 2016 against his former club Safa, with his team winning 1–2 away.
 His first league goals came in the form of a brace against Racing, on 23 October 2016, in a 3–1 home win.
 In his second season with Ahed, he played 19 games and scored five.
 He also won the Lebanese Premier League, and was part of the Lebanese Premier League Team of the Season.
 The following season, Mansour won the domestic treble with Ahed, winning the league, FA Cup and Super Cup.
 He played 20 games and scored four, and was part of the Team of the Season for the second time in a row.

 In the 2018–19 season, Mansour won his fifth Lebanese Premier League, the third (in a row) with Ahed, and the Lebanese Super Cup.
 He played a total of 15 league games.
 On 4 November 2019, Mansour helped Ahed win the 2019 AFC Cup, defeating April 25 in the final: this was the first time in history a Lebanese side had won the competition.

+Tripoli

+In August 2026, Mansour signed for newly-promoted Lebanese Premier League side Tripoli on a two-year contract.